How PBA Is Diagnosed

 Individual results vary.

-Finding a Specialist Who Treats PBA
+Finding a Specialist Who Can Treat PBA

-PBA May Be Difficult To Diagnose
+PBA May Be Difficult to Diagnose

 Patients living with a neurologic condition or brain injury may find that the process of getting an accurate diagnosis for a secondary condition like PBA is not always straightforward.
 It’s not uncommon to feel emotional, tearful, stressed, or confused at times when dealing with the challenges of living with a neurologic condition or brain injury.
 Doctors may attribute the uncontrollable crying and/or laughing to mood changes or symptoms associated with their primary condition.